Rush County, Kansas

 The county was crossed by two railroads, which entered the east line from Barton County — the Missouri Pacific Railroad running through La Crosse and the Atchison, Topeka & Santa Fe Railroad from Great Bend through Rush Center.

-By 1900, the county population, living on 718 miles in the county, was 6,134.
-Over the years, it has fallen as small farms have given way to larger ones, and many youth have moved to cities.
-The population of the county today is about 2,950.
+By 1900, the county’s population, living on 718 miles of land, was 6,134.
+Over the years, it has fallen as small farms have given way to larger ones and many youth have moved to cities.
+The county’s population today is about 2,950.

 First Train in Rush Center, Kansas 1887.